 As I stated in the intro, about the only application these Rockpals 100W Solar Panels would be useless in is post-EMP burst (there is vital circuitry involved) or during a sun-blocking nuclear winter.
 However, the likelihood is FAR GREATER of needing your cellphone charged up for communications after a hurricane knocks out power for days, or perhaps providing power to watch the game on a small TV while enjoying a day of ice fishing.

 The perceived uses are endless, and when combined with a good power station, you’re looking at being very comfortable indeed once the power goes out – all for about a $400-$500 chunk of change.
-A great return on investment, especially if you have kids that entertain themselves on their tablets or cellphones, or if you require your laptop to keep working when the lights go out or need to access your digital bug out bag.
+A great return on investment, especially if you have kids that entertain themselves on their tablets or cellphones, or if you require your laptop to keep working when the lights go out or need to access your bug out USB.
 It’s really a whole bunch of win, and Rockpals can make it happen for you.

 I predict a long-term review in the future after I get a worthy power station to pair with the panels; keep your eye out!